ERAP Overview

 Equitable Access to Support Services

-The Greater Trail area has an increasing population of non-white business owners.
+The South Kootenay area has an increasing population of non-white business owners.
 Some business owners are indigenous or Metis.
 Traditionally, non-white business owners have a more difficult time accessing government or non-profit supports and services.
 It is recommended that special care and attention be paid to these groups during emergency response and recovery activities to ensure they have the same opportunities for resiliency that everyone else has.
 Working with groups like the Circle of Indigenous Nations Society (COINS) and the South Kootenay Metis Society can help ensure fair delivery of opportunities to all groups.

 Note that there may be language barriers to the delivery of information before, during and after a disaster.
 Working with groups familiar with tailoring messaging to reach various groups is an important component in ensuring successful plan implementation.